benmvp/slides/2019/reactathon/react-eco.md

   * Also wanted a Redux-free form implementation
   * Basically built at the same time
   * More or less feature parity
+- If you've used Redux Form, React Final Form has similar API

 /////